jeffijoe/total-rename/README.md

     Options must be specified before arguments.

     --dry         If set, won't rename anything
+    --binary      A | separated string of path segments where contents should not be examined.
-    --force       Replaces all occurences without asking
+    --ignore      A | separated string of path segments to completely ignore --force       Replaces all occurences without asking
     --help        Shows this help text